ysyk2021/the-role-of-feedback-in-employee-goal-setting-techniques-for-providing-effective-feedback-that/src/chapter-8-3.md

-Chapter 8: Measuring and Evaluating Feedback Success: Continuous Improvement in Feedback Techniques
+Continuous Improvement in Feedback Techniques
 ===================================================================================================

 Effective feedback is critical for driving performance and achieving organizational goals.
 In this chapter, we will explore techniques for measuring and evaluating feedback success and continuous improvement in feedback techniques.